dhcai21/RVHaplo/README.md

 Minimum weights of edges in the read graph.

-`-m  | --mcl_inflaction`
+`-m  | --mcl_inflation`

-The parameter "Inflaction" of the graph clustering algorithm Markov Cluster (MCL).
+The parameter "Inflation" of the graph clustering algorithm Markov Cluster (MCL).
 Usually, using the default value 2 is enough here.
 For further details, please refer to https://micans.org/mcl/.

 `-l  | --lar_cluster`